Sai1919/xml-streamer/README.md

 ## Available Constructor Options

-* `resourcePath`: `Type: String` Manditory field.
+* `resourcePath`: `Type: String` Optional field.
 Used to extract the XML nodes that you are interested in.

             // Ex: let the XML be
                 ```xml